 Livestock Health and Production, and Veterinary Epidemiology and Public Health Minimum Maximum

 MSc degrees 2 years 5 years

 Postgraduate Diploma 2 years 5 years

 Postgraduate Certificate 1 year 5 years

 240-hour Individual modules 1 year 2 years

 50-hour Individual modules None 1 year

 35-hour Individual modules None 1 year

 We will only grant an extension to the maximum period of registration in exceptional circumstances.
-If we allow an extension to your period of registration we will review the currency of the modules that you have completed and decide whether to grant you credit for them.
+If we allow an extension to your period of registration we will review the currency of the modules that you have completed and decide whether you may transfer the modules.